openstack-infra/elastic-recheck/README.rst

 - Split out queries repo
 - Expand gating testing
 - Cleanup and document code better
+- Sort out resolved_at stamping to remove active bugs
 - Move away from polling ElasticSearch to discover if its ready or not
 - Add nightly job to propose a patch to remove bug queries that return no hits -- Bug hasn't been seen in 2 weeks and must be closed